buhe/archrome/README.md

 ### Pinned Items

-*   **Easy Access:** Keep your most important links always accessible in the "Pinned" section.
+Keep your most important links always accessible in the "Pinned" section, which is always visible at the top of the sidebar, regardless of the space you are in.

+**How to use Pinned Items:**

-*   **Simple to Use:** Just create a bookmark folder named "pin" and add your favorite sites.
+1. In your browser's bookmarks, create a folder named `pin`.
+2. Add any bookmarks you want to have quick access to into this `pin` folder.
+3. These bookmarks will automatically appear in the "Pinned" section of the sidebar.

 ### Keyboard Shortcut